openstack-archive/fuel-docs/index.rst

 very time consuming and requires a significant amount of studious documentation to comprehend.

-Mirantis Fuel for OpenStack was created to eliminate exactly these problems.
+Mirantis Fuel™ for OpenStack was created to eliminate exactly these problems.
 This step-by-step guide takes you through this process of:

 * Configuring OpenStack and its supporting components into a robust cloud